-Gregg is president, CEO, and a shareholder with Resource Consulting Group.
+Gregg is president with Resource Consulting Group.
 He joined the firm in 2010 as the director of business development.
 Prior to joining RCG, he was a vice president for Bernstein Global Wealth Management where he provided comprehensive wealth management solutions to clients in Florida.
 He also served in a similar role with Wells Fargo Private Bank in Orlando.
 He holds his Series 65 financial security license.

 Gregg is a graduate of The Ohio State University with a bachelor’s degree in marketing and computer information systems.

 A resident of Orlando since 1987, Gregg enjoys swimming, playing golf and spending time with his three children.
 He supports several local nonprofits which provide support and guidance to children.
 He is an active member of the board of directors for the Victory Cup Initiative where he served as president of the board from 2016 to 2019.

 I am the youngest of five children raised by a single mom.
 My father inexplicably walked away from the family when I was still quite young.
 While I was what most considered an “oops” child, my mother always stated that I was the greatest oops ever.
 She was a remarkable woman without a college degree and yet, she did amazing things during her career at United Airlines.

 As you can imagine, we never had a great deal of money, but she was a master budgeter.
 Not a penny was wasted or an ounce of food thrown away.
 Ever!
 “Gregg, come eat this last spoonful of corn.”
 I can hear those words like it was yesterday.
 She was a Great Depression-era child, and her approach to money was serious and stringent.
 My appreciation for a dollar and my discipline when it comes to finances can be traced right back to Janet T. Biro.